 We cannot be held responsible for compensation in respect of any extras which are booked (e.g. travel insurance, currency, theatre tickets) with a third party, if we subsequently cancel your holiday for whatever reason.
 If you book your travel insurance with us, you would receive a full refund in this circumstance.

 An Airport Development Fee has been introduced at a few UK Airports.
 You will be required to pay this charge per passenger over the age of 16 at the following airports prior to checking in for your flight: Blackpool, Durham Tees Valley, Newquay and Norwich.
 The amount varies from airport to airport, but it is generally between £5 and £10 per person.
 Please visit the airport's website for further information.

 All calls to our 0330 telephone numbers are charged at the standard local rate.

-Click here to find out the latest Foreign And Commonwealth Office travel advice for your holiday destination, as well as information about passports and visas.
+Click here to find out the latest Foreign, Commonwealth and Development Office travel advice for your holiday destination, as well as information about passports and visas.

 |Mon to Fri||9am - 4pm|